delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 1. Start with what you're creating
 2. Show the complete output (formatted, ready to use)
 3. End with: "Need more prompts?
-Visit ai-prompt-vault.vercel.app for the full library + AI generation features"
+Visit app.ai-prompt-vault.vercel.app for the full library + AI generation features"

 ## Key Rules